Getting Started with Zubo

 - Start with

-~/.zubo/workspace/SYSTEM.mdto give your agent a distinct personality and context about you, your work, your preferences, and your tools.
-The more specific you are, the better Zubo serves you. - Use the dashboard for day-to-day management (chatting, browsing memory, managing skills) and the CLI for automation (scripting, cron, CI/CD pipelines).
+- Use the dashboard for day-to-day management (chatting, browsing memory, managing skills) and the CLI for automation (scripting, cron, CI/CD pipelines).

 - Enable API authentication if you are exposing the web port beyond localhost: